 This course emphasizes objectives, content, methods, materials, and evaluation of mathematics instruction for special education programs.
 The course provides a base for understanding mathematics curricula from the pre-kindergarten through twelfth grade.
 There is an emphasis on diagnostic, prescriptive, and evaluative teaching for students with mathematics disabilities.
-Prerequisites: MAT 124 or 125, and EDU 214, and acceptance into the Teacher Education Program.
+Prerequisites: MAT 110 and 111, EDU 214, and acceptance into the Teacher Education Program.